 - Within Dunblane: Local bus C48 does a circuit from Argyle and Whitecross estates to the town centre shops and health centre 3 or 4 times a day.
 Live bus times can be viewed on the station plaza information board.
 Local Bus timetables: Travel search website - bus list and Traveline Scotland.

 Dunblane is just 6 miles north of Stirling at the end of the M9.
 Google Map

 Three airports offer both domestic and international flights.

 - Edinburgh : Edinburgh Airport is 8 miles west of Edinburgh on the Glasgow A8, 38 miles from Dunblane via M9.
-Trams link the airport with the city.
-Regular Airlink bus service go to Haymarket and Waverley in Edinburgh (30 mins) to link with the train (60 mins) to Dunblane.
-It is possible to get a bus from near Edinburgh Park station avoiding the city.
+Trams and buses go between the airport and the city.
+The tram links with the train to/from Dunblane beside Edinburgh Park Station - buy your ticket at the tram machine.

 - Glasgow : Glasgow Airport is 8 miles west of the city centre off the M8, junction 28, and 44 miles from Dunblane.
 There is a Shuttle bus (25 mins) to Glasgow Queen St station and then train (40 mins) to Dunblane.
 Airport taxis go to Glasgow City Centre.